2025–26 PFC Levski Sofia season

-The 2025–26 season is Levski Sofia's 105th season in the First League.
-This article shows player statistics and all matches (official and friendly) that the club will play during the season.
+The 2025–26 season was Levski Sofia's 105th season in the First League.
+This article shows player statistics and all matches (official and friendly) that the club has played during the season.

+It was one of the most memorable seasons in the club's history, as Levski became First League champions for the first time since 2009, ending Ludogorets Razgrad's hegemony of fourteen consecutive First League titles, and also winning their first trophy since the 2021–22 Bulgarian Cup.